11 Simple Steps When Filing for Divorce Online Today (Updated Guide)

 You and your spouse must have been separated for at least 12 months to be eligible for a divorce in Australia, and:

-- Be an Australian citizen;
+Be an Australian citizen, or

-- Consider Australia to be your permanent home; or
+Consider Australia to be your permanent home.

 When married for under two years, you must attend counselling and have a counsellor-provided certificate showing you have satisfied the requirement.